 - running on the spot with high knees

-Search online for alternate examples of more challenging cardio activities, or rent a workout video from your local library.
+Search online for alternate examples of more challenging cardio activities.
 For adults, aim to complete at least 150 minutes of moderate- to vigorous-intensity cardiovascular activity each week.
 Try to be active for at least 10 minutes at a time or longer.

 Calisthenics help you develop flexibility, increase muscle strength and endurance, and gain energy.